Conflicts of Interest Disclosure

 Directorships, shareholdings and other interests in collective investment schemes our clients are invested in

-A small number of employees, officers and partners of the group have outside roles in firms which manage collective investment schemes that we may select or recommend for our clients’ portfolios.
-We have implemented procedures to restrict the influence that such individuals may have over the purchase or sale of such funds in client portfolios.
+A small number of employees, officers and partners of the group have outside roles in firms which manage collective investment schemes (“CIS”)that we may select or recommend for our clients’ portfolios.
+In order to prevent these individuals influencing the selection of CIS in our client portfolios, we have implemented procedures to restrict the influence that such individuals may have over the purchase or sale of such CIS in client portfolios.

 JH&P sponsors and manages the IFSL James Hambro Harrier Funds (“Harrier Funds”).
 Where suitable, we may select one of these funds for your portfolio as a way of providing access to our investment strategy, ideas and expertise.
 While there may be other fund managers that offer similar strategies, the day to day management of their funds will not replicate JH&P’s investment process, including our approach to asset allocation, security selection and risk management.
 Third party funds may outperform or underperform the JH&P funds and past performance is not an indicator of future results.